MarioLFB/hay/README.md

 7. As a user, I can book a reservation so that I secure my desired time, date, and number of people
 8. As a user, I can access a reservation so that I update or delete it if needed
 9. As a user, I can access menu page so that I see food and drink menu
-10. As a user, I can navigate the home page easily so that I access the navbar
+10. As a user, I can navigate the home page easily so that I access the navbar and be directed appropriately in case of an error.

 #### Site Owner
 11. As the site owner, I want users to easily navigate the site so that they have a seamless experience.